 IRMA Enterprise is a flexible file analysis platform, using multiple analysis engines to increase threat detection and provide assurance in many different use cases.

-We also provide IRMA as an open source tool, but IRMA Enterprise comes with more advanced capabilities.
+We also provide IRMA as an open-source tool, but IRMA Enterprise comes with more advanced capabilities.
 In both cases, we focus on user privacy and no information is shared outside of the user's environment.

 We partner with Stamus Network to extract files from network traffic with Suricata, then submit them to IRMA.
 In order to get good enough response time, we also partner with Cyber Test Systems to deal with network traffic and an appropriate appliance.

 We presented how CTS-IRMA was used in several cyberdefense exercises, national and international.
-The contestants were using IRMA to analyze many files transmitted over the network, on hard drives or usb sticks.
+The contestants were using IRMA to analyze many files transmitted over the network, on hard drives or USB sticks.
 They also had to share information about these files, which was made easier since we added a simple export report feature to facilitate the gathering of the information.

 The second part of the talk was about benchmarking IRMA Enterprise <https://irma.quarkslab.com>.

-Probes are the components in IRMA digging into files and alowing the scalability to process really many files.
+Probes are the components in IRMA digging into files and allowing the scalability to process really many files.
 It can be a simple script extracting some information (e.g. LIEF based), anti-virus, or whatever.
 Probes, including ours, which are not anti-virus are usually quite easy to handle.
 But with the anti-virus, that is another story.
 The main benefit from combining several anti-virus is that if one is failing to detect a malware, we expect (hope) another one will not.
 It reduces the likelihood of success for malware.
 So, we tried that with more than one million samples.
 It is also interesting to study the behaviour of the anti-virus: not all of them are equal for a given type of files.
 Some are crap with MS Office files or archives, some are less efficient with binaries, some consider all packed files as dangerous, some remove some signatures from their database more quickly than others.
-To go back to the benchmark, with so different behaviors from the anti-virus and a huge amount of files, we used our monitoring system to track the performances (in time and quality of response) for what types of file, and tuned IRMA Enterprise accordingly.
-The appliance CTS-IRMA can then the optimized to fit the needs depending on the tyology of threats and detection expected.
+To go back to the benchmark, with so different behaviors from the anti-virus and a huge number of files, we used our monitoring system to track the performances (in time and quality of response) for what types of file, and tuned IRMA Enterprise accordingly.
+The appliance CTS-IRMA can then the optimized to fit the needs depending on the typology of threats and detection expected.